WackoWiki/wackowiki/wacko/lib/safehtml/readme.txt

  * Dumb bug fixed (some closing tags were ignored).
 1.3.0.
  * Two holes (with decimal HTML entities and with \x00 symbol) fixed.
- * Class rewritten under PEAR coding standarts.
+ * Class rewritten under PEAR coding standards.
  * Class now uses unmodified HTMLSax3 from PEAR.
  * To the list of table tags added: "caption", "col", "colgroup".
 1.2.1.